brianlellis/laravel7-core-module-scaffolder/SECURITY.md

 ## Web Application Firewall (WAF) package for Laravel
 ### https://github.com/akaunting/laravel-firewall
 This package intends to protect your Laravel app from different type of attacks such as XSS, SQLi, RFI, LFI, User Agent, and a lot more.
 It will also block repeated attacks and send notification via email and/or slack when attack is detected.
 Furthermore, it will log failed logins and block the IP after a number of attempts.

+__*Configure via config/firewall.php__
+__**Ref for Geo and IP ranging:__ https://ip-api.com/docs/api:json